Booking a Wedding Singer – Definitive Guide (2026)

 How Much Does a Wedding Singer Cost in the UK?

 Prices vary depending on the singer’s experience, travel distance, equipment required and how many parts of the day they cover.
+For comparison, take a look at our guide to wedding band costs.

 Here’s a breakdown of common pricing based on dozens of real quotes: